 And then there is the Fee.
 The feel includes not only the Builder’s profit, but also their corporate overhead.
 Corporate overhead is different than indirect project costs.
 Corporate overhead on a Cost Plus project includes items such as corporate office rent, office support staff, office supplies and so forth.
 These items are part of the fee.
 Importantly, the fee also includes the Builder’s gross margin for the job.
 The fee is different than the overhead & profit (OH&P) numbers that you’ll see on a Fixed Price contract, and they should be much, much lower.
 (This is because the Fixed Price OH&P includes many of the project indirect costs that you are being billed for separately).
 Fee is charged on all line items, both direct and indirect costs.
 But, fee is not charged on itself or taxes.

-Next time, we’ll go into shared savings and billing of a Cost Plus project.
+Next we’ll go into shared savings and billing of a Cost Plus project.